Blue Flower Party Lucky Cat

 Maker / Brand

-Kokuzou Kiln has the unique texture and warmth of pottery, the charms of hand-painting, and the comfortable shape to use.
-It is one of the few kilns in the Kutani ware industry to have an integrated production system, where everything, from forming the base material to painting and firing, is done in-house.
+Kokuzou Kiln offers the unique texture and warmth of pottery, the charm of hand painted designs, and shapes that are comfortable to use.
+It is one of the few kilns in the Kutani ware industry with an integrated production system, where all processes, from forming the clay to painting and firing, are done in house.

-Kokuzou Kiln is located at the foot of the Mt.
-Kokuzou in Ishikawa prefecture.
-The kiln's name is also derived from the name of a bodhisattva who possesses vast and boundless wisdom and virtue.
-Kokuzou Kiln aims to create gracious and beautiful pottery.
+Kokuzou Kiln is located at the foot of Mt.
+Kokuzou in Ishikawa Prefecture.
+Its name comes from a bodhisattva renowned for boundless wisdom and virtue.
+The kiln strives to create pottery that is both elegant and beautiful.

 Crafts